What is RTMP? The Real-Time Messaging Protocol: What You Need to Know in 2024

 AMF is a binary serialization format that has largely been used to exchange data between Adobe Flash applications and servers.
 It also serializes object graphs, such as in XML data.
 Although it was developed for Adobe Flash, AMF is now supported in numerous server-side environments.

-The role that AMF continues to play in RTMP is basically the same as that which it played for Flash.
+The role that AMF continues to play in RTMP is the same as that which it played for Flash.
 It’s the mechanism that allows a client to send commands to a server, which then processes the request and sends a response.

 Is Flash Dead?

 Flash may well be gone.
 But RTMP isn’t completely dead, it’s just deprecated for general use.
-It’s not uncommon in broadcasting for older standards and formats to continue to be used in professional facilities for a number of reasons.
+It’s not uncommon in broadcasting for older standards and formats to continue to be used in professional facilities for several reasons.
 One of those reasons is that when a still useful technology falls out of favor with the general public, it can be less vulnerable to piracy.
 Although Adobe Flash player (the video player that originally used the protocol) is practically dead, RTMP itself is still valuable in other roles in live streaming.

 The Adobe Flash Player is no longer supported by Adobe and has largely been replaced by HTML5 video players.
 As we mentioned, RTMP was used to connect the Flash player to an RTMP delivery server.
 The HLS protocol has taken over this role with the .

-Basically, RTMP delivery is dead but RTMP ingest for HLS is not.
+RTMP delivery is dead but RTMP ingest for HLS is not.

 RTMP remains important in the realm of live, streaming data only, even though its previous main use case is quickly phasing out.